+The bioenergy sector in South Africa is getting traction in recent years.
 According to conservative estimates, South Africa produces about 18 million tonnes of agricultural and forestry residues every year.
-The South African biofuels target for 2008-2013, according to Industrial Biofuels Strategy (2007), has been fixed at 2% penetration level in the national liquid fuel supply, which corresponds to 400 million litres per annum.
+The South African biofuels target for 2008-2013, according to Industrial Biofuels Strategy (2007), was fixed at 2% penetration level in the national liquid fuel supply, which corresponds to 400 million litres per annum.

 Independent power producer Lesedi Biogas Project is planning to build one of the world’s largest open-air feedlot manure-to-power plants, in Heidelberg, near Johannesburg with capital cost of US$ 15 million.
 The plant will be situated at the Karan Beef feedlot, which will supply 110,000 tons of manure annually to facilitate the generation of 3.8MW power, in addition to production of organic fertilizer and generation of carbon credits.

 Originally posted 2015-06-21 21:52:03.
 Republished by Blog Post Promoter